Hero of Sparta: 3D version

 The story centers around the Spartan king Argos as he awakens on a beach shortly after his entire fleet of ships has been wiped out by a violent storm.
 While exploring the island, the spirit of an oracle apparently held in captivity pleads for Argos to rescue her.
 In exchange, the oracle offers to use her power to return Argos to his homeland.

 Reception

-The game has been directly compared to the God of War franchise, even being called "a shameless God of War rip-off."
+The game has been directly compared to the God of War franchise.